John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 Taking part in the John Cage Night Prom at the Albert Hall.

-A HCMF commision to write "Isola" for Cranes & Freighters.
+Isola: A HCMF commission for the group Cranes & Freighters.

 A rare driving tour in southern U.S.A. with Thomas Lehn and Gino Robair.